 If you are not satisfied with our response to your complaint, as 1800RESPCT is funded by the Commonwealth Government through the Department of Social Services, you may lodge a complaint with the Department of Social Services.

 We will keep copies of complaints correspondence and discussions as required by legislation.

 It is free to call us from a landline, payphone and most mobile phones.
 However, some mobile phone companies do charge for these calls, so you will need to check with your company.

-You should also know that even though there is no cost for the call, the 1800RESPECT phone number will still appear on your phone bill.
-This means that anyone who can see your phone bill will be able to see that a call was made to our number.
+The 1800RESPECT phone number may appear on your phone bill.
+This means that anyone who can see your phone bill may be able to see that a call was made to our number.

 Yes.
 You might be a worried friend or family member, or a worker supporting someone.
 We can talk to you about some of the things you can do to help.
 We can also answer questions and put you in touch with other support services.

 All children have a right to live a life free from violence.
 In every state and territory certain people are required by law to report violence, abuse or neglect against people under 18 years old.
 For more information on mandatory reporting requirements for child abuse and neglect (including sexual abuse) see the Australian Institute of Family Studies Mandatory Reporting Resource Sheet.